Anyós

 Anyós (/ca/) is a village in the parish of La Massana, Andorra.
 It is the third-most populated place in the parish with 1,047 people and has experience a significant amount of population growth since the 2010s.
 The 12th century Romanesque church Església de Sant Cristòfol d'Anyós is located within Anyós and the village of Sispony is on the other side of the valley.

 Geography

 Anyós is a village located within the parish of La Massana, in the country of Andorra.
-It is 1,307 meters above sea level and is inbetween the Ordino and Anyós rivers.
+It is 1,307 meters above sea level and is between the Ordino and Anyós rivers.
 Anyós is on a mountain range and the village of Sispony is on the other side of the valley.

 History

 The 12th century Romanesque church Església de Sant Cristòfol d'Anyós, which was recognized by the Cultural Heritage of Andorra as an asset of cultural heritage on 16 July 2003, is located within the village.
 The route of the 2021 Tour de France passed through the village.

 40% of the people who acquired property in Anyós from 2021 to 2022, were from the Netherlands.
 The maximum number of urban construction allotted for Anyós in 2025, was almost completely used by February.